Water and Sewer Service Information

 If you notice the ground around your water meter box is constantly wet it could be a sign of a leak at the meter or a line break.
 Contact the Water Resources department at (919) 362-8166 if you suspect a leak.
 Water Resources will investigate to determine the location and source of the leak.
 Homeowners are responsible for repairs inside the home and from the dwelling to the water meter.
 The Town is responsible for repairing any leaks in the street or between the street and meter.
 The image below illustrates where the Town's responsibility ends and the property owner's begins.

 If the investigation inside and outside the home does not identify the source of the high consumption the homeowner can request one free water meter test per year.
 To request the water meter test, please contact the Finance Department at (919) 362-8676.
+If a leak is found and repaired you can request a leak adjustment for your utility bill via the online form found at https://weblink.apexnc.org/Forms/leakadjustment.

 Water pressure is determined by the difference in elevation between the water level in the water storage tanks and your home or business as illustrated in the image below.
-Under normal circumstances water pressure at your home should be adequate.
-A water line break, flushing, or fire emergencies can temporarily reduce the pressure in your home.
+Under normal circumstances, water pressure at your home should be adequate.
+A water line break, flushing, or fire emergency can temporarily reduce the pressure in your home.
 If you notice a persistent loss of pressure in your home please contact us at (919) 362-8166 or submit Water/Sewer Concern Request online at www.apexnc.org/reportwsconcern, our staff can perform a free water pressure check.
 The most common cause of pressure loss is the pressure reducer valve (PRV) which is generally located in the crawlspace where the water line enters the home or in a closet located at the front of the residence.
 The PRV setting may need adjustment or may be faulty.
 A licensed plumber can replace the PRV.

 To report a backup or sanitary sewer overflow (SSO) during normal business hours, Monday - Friday 7:00 a.m. to 3:30 p.m., call (919) 362-8166 and after hours at (919) 372-7475.